ChuChu TV: History

 After the first few hits, ChuChu TV took off.
 By April 2015, the channel had over 1 million subscribers.
-In 2017 it won YouTube’s Diamond Button (for 10 million subs), and by 2020 the main channel hit 50 million subs.
+In 2017 it won YouTube's Diamond Button (for 10 million subs), and by 2020 the main channel hit 50 million subs.

-(ChuChu TV’s network of channels together has grown even larger.)
+(ChuChu TV's network of channels together has grown even larger.)
 From 2014 onward, the team focused on quality over quantity: they produced only about 10–15 videos a month, each carefully polished.
-As Vinoth explains, “for us it’s about quality versus quantity” – they would rather release a few perfect videos than dozens of average ones.
+As Chandar explains, "for us it's about quality versus quantity" – they would rather release a few perfect videos than dozens of average ones.

-Inside ChuChu TV’s Chennai studio, Vinoth or Krishnan personally review every video (even catching tiny errors in one of the most popular videos from the channel, the "Johny Johny Yes Papa" rhyme, before uploading) Their hard work paid off: by 2017 ChuChu TV was (by one count) the #1 YouTube channel in Asia-Pacific (across all categories) and #2 globally in the education genre.
-It also became 15th most popular overall worldwide despite only having begun in 2013.
+Inside ChuChu TV's Chennai studio, Chandar or Krishnan personally review every video (even catching tiny errors in one of the most popular videos from the channel, the Johny Johny Yes Papa rhyme, before uploading) Their hard work paid off: by 2017 ChuChu TV was (by one count) the #1 YouTube channel in Asia-Pacific (across all categories) and #2 globally in the education genre.
+It also became 15th most popular overall worldwide.

 Today, ChuChu TV Studios has grown to about 200 animators, editors and artists (up from 4 in the beginning) all working in a large Chennai office.

-The five founder-partners (Vinoth, Krishnan, Subbiramanian, Togo, and Suresh) each took a role: Vinoth is CEO/creative director (and composer), Krishnan leads the lyrics and creative team, Subbiramanian heads finance/partnerships, Ajith handles legal, and Suresh runs operations.
+The five founder-partners (Chandar, Krishnan, Subbiramanian, Togo, and Bhoopathy) each have a role.
+Chandar is CEO, creative director, and composer; Krishnan leads the lyrics and creative team, Subbiramanian heads finance and partnerships; Togo handles legal; and Bhoopathy runs operations.

-Along with these core leaders, a team of voice actors, singers and animators (many of them parents themselves) bring ChuChu’s songs and stories to life.
-As Vinoth puts it, “my partner Krishnan and I take care of this channel full time, supported by our other partners and close friends."
+Along with these core leaders, a team of voice actors, singers and animators (many of them parents themselves) bring ChuChu's songs and stories to life.
+As Chandar puts it, "my partner Krishnan and I take care of this channel full time, supported by our other partners and close friends."

 Content style

 The videos feature a bright art style, with cute characters dancing, singing, and playing out what the lyrics describe, under music with Bollywood song structure, including multiple riffs between verses.

 ChuChu TV is not just one YouTube channel but a network of channels and series for kids.
-The main channel, “ChuChu TV Nursery Rhymes & Kids Songs." features 2D and 3D animated versions of traditional songs like "Twinkle Twinkle" or "Baa Baa Black Sheep" (with brighter, kinder lyrics).
+The main channel, ChuChu TV Nursery Rhymes & Kids Songs, features 2D and 3D animated versions of traditional songs like Twinkle, Twinkle Little Star or "Baa, Baa, Black Sheep" (with brighter, kinder lyrics).
 In addition, there are specialized channels: